 everything was done as a child).
 This answer was the most

-common, however, and was verified by James A. Wilson, who said
+common, however, and was verified by James A. Wilson1, who said that the

-that the projectors are located behind the wall, in a room painted
+projectors are located behind the wall, in a room painted completely black

-completely black -- a room which also houses the Cast Members' men's
+— a room which also houses the Cast Members' men's restroom.

 Question: How fast is Disney's Space Mountain?